huangch/qust/README.md

 * `clean` removes anything old
 * `build` builds the QuPath extension as a *.jar* file and adds it to `libs`

+## Tutorial

+For a detailed tutorial on how to use QuST, please refer to the Tutorial (./tutorial.md).